dipcoat-image/finitedepth/doc/source/guide/analyze-runtime.rst

 Coating layer instance wraps substrate instance and *target image*, which is a binary image of a coated substrate.

-Coating layer instance is the most important object.
+Coating layer instance is the most important object in analysis.
 It extracts the coating layer region from the target image and analyze it, quantifying the shape of the coating layer.